qmudassar/ES-CSA/README.md

 - **Personalized Query Handling**: Processes customer queries based on provided data and domain knowledge.
 - **RAG Workflow**: Enhances response accuracy by retrieving relevant external knowledge.

 **Requirements & Dependencies:**

+A large portion of the code was implemented on and is initialized for the Google Colab platform.

 To run this project, ensure you have the following dependencies installed: